Antonella Bundu

-Antonella Moro Bundu (born 4 December 1969 in Florence) is an Italian activist.
-In 2019 she was a candidate to be Mayor of Florence, making her the first black woman to run for mayor of a major Italian city.
+Antonella Moro Bundu (born 4 December 1969) is an Italian politician and activist.
+She served as a city council member of Florence from 2019 to 2024, leading the left opposition "Sinistra Progetto Comune" group.

-At present, she is city council member, leading the left opposition "Sinistra Progetto Comune" group.
+In 2019 she ran for the post of Mayor of Florence, making her the first black woman to run for mayor of a major Italian city.
+She also ran for President of Tuscany in the 2025 Tuscan regional election receiving 5% of the total votes.

-Life
+Biography

 Antonella Bundu was born in Florence in 1969, the daughter of a Florentine mother and a Sierra Leonean father.
 In the late 1980s she studied in Liverpool, which she recalls as a "politically charged city" after the Toxteth riots: "I was studying black history in the city's libraries, and participated actively in the neightbourhood's protests."

 An ex-DJ and activist for Oxfam, Bundu was one of the first on the scene at the 2018 Florence shooting of the Senegalese immigrant Idy Diene.
 She took part in the anti-racist protests which followed his death, and after making a speech at the Alfieri Theatre was invited to run for mayor on behalf of a radical-left coalition including Power to the People and the Communist Refoundation Party.
 In the 2019 Mayoral election, she received 14,016 votes (7.29%).
+In October 2025, she received the honorary member card of Movimento RadicalSocialista.